eventum/eventum/docs/wiki/System-Advanced/Localization.md

 ## Adding a new language to Eventum

-To add a language not shown in the [[translation status page|https://translations.launchpad.net/eventum/trunk/+pots/eventum]], please review the [[older documentation|System-Advanced:-Localization:-Old-Style]] covering gettext, Poedit, and how localization is added to Eventum.
+To add a language not shown in the [translation status page](https://translations.launchpad.net/eventum/trunk/+pots/eventum), please review the [older documentation](../System-Advanced/Localization-Old-Style.md) covering gettext, Poedit, and how localization is added to Eventum.

 The information covered in the older documentation, covers how to create localization files for your own language.
 Once the files have been created, they can be included in Eventum by [reporting a bug](https://bugs.launchpad.net/eventum/+filebug) on the LaunchPad project page.